The Strategic Endgame: Google's Master Plan Behind Antigravity

 The complement: Running code (Google Cloud Platform, Firebase, Vertex AI)

-- Developer uses free Antigravity to build an app
+The mechanism:- Developer uses free Antigravity to build an app

 - App needs to be deployed somewhere